Blog

 November 29, 2022

 Healthcare organizations continue to struggle financially.
 Margins remain depressed due to ever-increasing expenses.
 In May 2022, HFMA reported labor expenses per adjusted discharge increased by 37% from 2019 to March of 2022.
 More than half of hospitals are projected to have negative margins through 2022.
-Providers are relying on vendor partners to help contain revenue.
+Providers are relying on on revenue cycle management (RCM) vendor partners to help contain revenue.
 Outsourcing revenue cycle functions are one of the few options healthcare organizations can take to reduce labor costs and offset increased expenses.

 Seven Tips for Working with Your Outsourced RCM Team

 1. Set clear expectations and targets, and identify assumptions.
 Start your search and discovery for a partner by being transparent about your expectations for the engagement.
+This clarity is especially vital when outsourcing revenue cycle management, as both parties must understand their roles and responsibilities.
 Work with the vendor partner to ensure goals are realistic, attainable, and reportable.
 Document all assumptions, no matter how small, and discuss any misalignment as early as possible to prevent disappointment and frustration later.

 2. Agree on realistic, attainable goals and metrics.
 If the provider is too aggressive in their performance expectations, it sets the partner up to fail.
 If the vendor partner is not honest about what they can reasonably accomplish, the provider will be frustrated and disappointed.
 A good starting point is to review historical performance and industry benchmarks.
 Based on that data, work together to identify goals and metrics.